-Noticeable symptoms of hypertension are rare as the only time someone will notice symptoms of hypertension will be when blood pressure reaches dangerously high levels.
+Noticeable symptoms of hypertension are rare as the only time someone will notice symptoms of hypertension will be when their blood pressure reaches dangerously high levels.
 This is known as hypertensive crisis and the symptoms for this include severe headaches and anxiety, chest pain and an irregular heartbeat.

 Hypertension puts lots of strain on blood vessels, the heart and other vital organs such as the kidneys.
 Having high blood pressure increases the risk of the following serious, and potentially life-threatening medical conditions: